STF1998/Desk20/report/backgroundAndMotivation.md

 ### Current industry review

-Having agreed that we would like to build a single page application inspired by the Pomodoro technique, we set about researching and analysing current existing web applications on the market that utilise the Pomodoro technique to help reduce procrastination and improve student productivity.
+Having agreed that we would like to build a single page application inspired by the Pomodoro technique, we set about researching and analysing current existing web applications on the market that utilise the Pomodoro technique to help reduce procrastination and improve productivity.

 #### Pomofocus